Edith the Fair

+Early life

+Edith was born circa 1025, and is thought by some to have been a daughter of Thorkell the Tall and his wife, a daughter of Ethelred the Unready.

 Marriage

 Edith may have been the mother of Harold's daughter Gunhild of Wessex, who became the mistress of Alan Rufus, and Gytha of Wessex, who was taken by her grandmother to Denmark in 1068.
 Gytha was addressed as "princess" and married the Grand Duke of Kiev, Vladimir II Monomakh.

-In a 2015 monograph, historian Bill Flint claims that Edith Swanneshals and Harold were legitimately married.
-Flint overturns many previous assumptions made about Edith's relationship with Harold, including the fidelity of the couple's marital union and Christian devotion.
-Flint argues that Edith and Harold were almost certainly married more danico: the Danish hand-fast marriage custom.
-As evidence for this, he cites a number of dowry bequests that were made at the time of Edith's union to Harold.
-Flint notes that the bequests made included Walsingham Manor, making Edith in all probability "the lady of the manor" during the year of 1061, which was identified by Tudor historian Richard Pynson as the year of the foundation of the shrine of Our Lady of Walsingham.
-Flint claims that the union more danico of Edith and Harold is legitimate from a Catholic perspective, arguing: "The changes confirming the Sacramental nature of Christian marriage had only recently been promulgated from Rome.
-Throughout the Danelaw and widespread among the nobility of England who now had many such Scandinavian bloodlines, the hand-fast marriage, which was customary and widely accepted throughout northern Europe, should not be referred to as an illegitimate union." (p.
-9).
-In fact, the Anglo-Saxons had practiced hand-fast marriage long before Danish conquest.

-Though Harold is said to have lawfully married Ealdgyth, the daughter of Earl Ælfgar, the widow of the Welsh ruler Gruffydd ap Llywelyn whom he had defeated in battle, that marriage in spring 1066 is seen by most modern scholars as one of political convenience.
-Mercia and Wales were allied against England, and the marriage gave the English claim in two very troublesome regions, and also gave Harold Godwinesson a marriage deemed "legitimate" by the clergy, unlike his longtime common law marriage with Edith the Fair.
+Though Harold is said to have lawfully married Ealdgyth, the daughter of Earl Ælfgar, the widow of the Welsh ruler Gruffydd ap Llywelyn, that marriage in spring 1066 is seen by most modern scholars as one of political convenience.
+Mercia and Wales were allies against England, and the marriage gave the English claims in two very troublesome areas, also gave Harold Godwinesson a marriage deemed "legitimate" by the clergy, unlike his long time common law marriage with Edith the Fair.